wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * Procedures - step-by-step instructions
    <br /><br />

+<a name="Threats"></a>

+Definitions: REMEMBER:
+   * A <a href="#Threats">threat</a> is a potential harmful incident.
+   * A threat agent (a malicious actor) is an individual or group that can manifest a threat.
+   * A threat event is a specific instance of a threat

+   * A vulnerability is a (potentially exploitable) weakness where there is the absence of a countermeasure in place.
+   * An exposure is an instance of being subjected or exposed to losses from a threat.
+   * A trigger is an event that indicates that a risk has occurred or is about to occur.
+   * <strong>Enticements</strong> are apparent flaws deliberately made available for penetration and exploitation.

+   * <a href="#Attacks">Attacks</a> are attempts to violate an organization’s security or privacy
+   * An <strong>exploit</strong> is when a threat agent successfully takes advantage of a vulnerability
+   * Likelihood (of occurrence) is a weighted factor that a given threat agent is capable of exploiting a given vulnerability
+   * Level of risk before treatment is the <strong>inherent risk</strong>
+   * A <strong>breach</strong> is an attack that has been successful in reaching its goal.
+   * Impact is the magnitude of harm caused by a threat source
+   <br /><br />

 PROTIP: Acronyms here are in my <a target="_blank" href="https://quizlet.com/159167491/acronyms-for-secure-iot-flash-cards/">444 item Quizlet flashcards for Cyber Security</a> for you to study more efficient.